redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.45 (2 May 2016) =
+= 2.9.46 (31 May 2016) =

+*Changes:*

+* Updating opinionated styling choices.

 *Bugs:*

-* Fixed a bug with templating that could cause the server to throw a 500 error.
+* Fixed a bug that could cause the input limit to crash submission.
+* Fixed a bug with 3.0 that could cause conversion issues.

 == Changelog ==

+= 2.9.46 (31 May 2016) =

+*Changes:*

+* Updating opinionated styling choices.

+*Bugs:*

+* Fixed a bug that could cause the input limit to crash submission.
+* Fixed a bug with 3.0 that could cause conversion issues.

 = 2.9.45 (2 May 2016) =